 In the interim period during PAL’s absence from New York, several of its regional competitors from Southeast Asia, namely Thai Airways, Malaysia Airlines and Singapore Airlines, have all entered and exited the New York market, either on a nonstop basis or on fifth freedom routes.
 The only carrier to remain is Singapore Airlines, which operates via Frankfurt.
 However, SIA and Thai pulled their nonstop New York – Singapore and New York – Bangkok routes, respectively, and MAS cancelled its Newark – Stockholm – Kuala Lumpur service in 2004.

-It then begs the question as to how PAL believes that it can achieve success in a similar fashion by operating a 4-weekly service that must make a technical stoppover in Vancouver bi-directionally from New York.
+It then begs the question as to how PAL believes that it can achieve success in a similar fashion by operating a 4-weekly service that must make a technical stopover in Vancouver bi-directionally from New York.
 Delta currently offers a direct service from New York to Manila via Tokyo Narita, which appeals to both New York-based Delta elites as well as passengers seeking to connect to other Asian destinations at Narita.
 PAL will have the advantage of connecting passengers to domestic points beyond Manila, but this will still require a 2-stop itinerary for travelers originating or terminating in New York.

 PAL’s most formidable challenge, however, will be Cathay Pacific on this route.
-Not only does Cathay offer 5 daily flights into the New York area airports (4 into JFK, 1 into Newark), one of the JFK flights does make a technical stoppover in Vancouver.
+Not only does Cathay offer 5 daily flights into the New York area airports (4 into JFK, 1 into Newark), one of the JFK flights does make a technical stopover in Vancouver.
 The New York – Vancouver route is a fifth freedom sector that Cathay Pacific inherited prior to the advent of longer range aircraft that can operate from New York to Hong Kong nonstop, but even in the age with extended-range jets, the New York to Vancouver route has still proven to be a profitable niche market for Cathay.
 Given that it not only allows for local traffic rights between New York and Vancouver, but also permits Cathay to pick-up additional passengers in Vancouver, the route operates as a supplement to its four other New York – Hong Kong nonstops.

 Again, this poses a challenge for PAL, given that the New York – Vancouver flight on Cathay operates daily, as opposed to PAL’s 4-weekly proposal, and also offers a much more premium product on a newer aircraft.
-However, even if PAL offered a more appealing premium product, the vast majority of inbound and outbound traffic into the Philippines is comprised of price-sensitive traffic, often willing to book travel on circuitious routes in favor of cheaper airfare.
+However, even if PAL offered a more appealing premium product, the vast majority of inbound and outbound traffic into the Philippines is comprised of price-sensitive traffic, often willing to book travel on circuitous routes in favor of cheaper airfare.
 Even the Big Three Gulf carriers, Etihad, Qatar and Emirates, are known for offering competitive prices from US markets to Southeast Asia via Abu Dhabi, Doha and Dubai.

 PAL will need to order new aircraft to support US expansion and consider more partnerships